The AI Native Engineering Manager

 • Can managers manage more people now?
 If AI makes each IC more productive, does the EM span of control increase?
 Or does the opposite happen — you become more of an M2 (manager of managers) because the complexity per person goes up?
 My instinct: the bottleneck isn’t number of people, it’s surface area.
 And surface area is exploding.

 • What happens to junior engineers?
 If AI handles the tasks we used to give juniors to learn on, how do people develop?
 Do we need to deliberately create learning experiences that AI could do faster?
+I work through the new-hire side of this in AI Native Onboarding.

 • What’s the new career ladder?
 If code is cattle and anyone can produce it, what differentiates a senior engineer from a junior one?
 Judgment?
 Taste?
 System design?
 The ability to prompt well?